-- The Maryland State Arts Council (MSAC) approved \$5 million in grants to 838 out of a total of 986 applicants: - \$535,813 awarded to arts organizations who have not received previous MSAC funding, in alignment with the legislation for this funding, across 34 grants in 10 counties; - \$1,974,000 awarded to independent artists across 658 grants in 23 counties; and - \$2,487,187 awarded to arts organizations, county arts agencies, and arts & entertainment districts across 146 grants in 20 counties.
+- The Maryland State Arts Council (MSAC) approved \$5 million in grants to 838 out of a total of 986 applicants: - \$535,813 awarded to arts organizations who have not received previous MSAC funding, in alignment with the legislation for this funding, across 34 grants in 10 counties; - o \$1,974,000 awarded to independent artists across 658 grants in 23 counties; and - \$2,487,187 awarded to arts organizations, county arts agencies, and arts & entertainment districts across 146 grants in 20 counties.

-Staff sent award notifications April 26-30, 2021 with instructions to sign and return grant agreement forms.
 MSAC staff has countersigned grant agreements and begun processing payments.